mikependon/RepoDB.NET/pages/mappers/propertyhandlermapper.md

 Below are the methods available from this class.

-- `Add` - adds a property handler mapping on a specific .NET CLR type.
+- `Add` - adds a property handler mapping on a class or property.
-- `Clear` - clears all the mappings for the property handlers.
+- `Clear` - clears all the existing mappings of the property handlers.
-- `Get` - gets the mapped property handler specific to the .NET CLR type.
+- `Get` - gets the existing mapped property handler of the class or property.
-- `Remove` - removes the mapping of the .NET CLR type into a property handler.
+- `Remove` - removes the existing mapped property handler of the class or property.

-### Use-Cases

-You should use this class if you do not like to use the [PropertyHandler](/attribute/propertyhandler) attribute.
-Usually, the purpose of the usability is to make sure that the model is attribute-free and is not bound to a specific ORM.

-### How to use?
+### Usability

 Let us say you had implemented a `DateTime` handler like below.